-Hailing from Houma, Louisiana, Lynzy “Pub” Moran speaks the language of Cajun & Creole cuisine.
+Hailing from Houma, Louisiana, Chef Lynzy “Pub” Moran speaks the language of Cajun & Creole cuisine.

-Drawing its influences from France, Spain, Africa, and Italy, it can be easy for an outsider to get lost, but Pub’s passion for flavors and for cooking come to her naturally.
-In the South Louisiana surrounded by that laissez les bon temps rouler community, Pub learned early on that the most important part of a meal is sharing it with those you love.
+Pub’s passion for cooking came early and naturally, embracing the flavors of France, Spain, Africa, and Italy that form the foundation of traditional cajun/creole fare.
+In the South Louisiana, surrounded by that laissez les bon temps rouler community, Pub learned early on that the most important part of a meal is sharing it with those you love.

 For years, she has been feeding her friends here in Austin – staving off hunger and hangovers – dousing every recipe with lots of love and the perfect amount of spices.
-She blended her hometown cooking with the culture of food trucks in Austin, and in 2013, Baton Creole opened its service window.
+She blended her hometown cooking with the Austin food truck culture, and in 2013, Baton Creole first opened its service window.

 Running her own kitchen was always Pub’s dream, but that dream has only just begun.
 This first trailer drove her forward into expansion, catering projects, a second trailer, and even onto television!
 She has received Austin’s Best Food Trailer from the Austin A-List two years running, and her endless good reviews have a theme of praising the chef’s company just as much as her delicious meal.